Self-Guided Walking Tour in Brunswick

 7. 7

-Dom St. Blasii in Braunschweig, stop 7 on the self-guided walking tour
+Dom St. Blasii (Braunschweiger Dom) in Brunswick, stop 7 on the self-guided walking tour

 Finish where the whole story comes together.
 The cathedral, officially Domkirche St. Blasii, was founded in 1173 by Henry the Lion directly opposite his castle, dedicated to Saint Blaise and John the Baptist, and consecrated in 1226.
 He chose it as his own burial place and that of his second wife, Mathilde of England, and their tomb is here.
 Look for the seven-armed bronze candelabrum and the medieval ceiling paintings.
 The Romanesque interior is darker and heavier than the Magnikirche, and that weight is the point.
 Entry is free; the crypt, where the dukes are buried, costs 1 euro.
 Open daily 10:00 to 17:00.
 After the lion at the start, the man who placed it lies buried at the end, which closes the loop neatly.
 From here you are a two-minute walk back to Burgplatz where you began.